yit-b/ipmi-fan-control/README.md

     ```

 ## Uninstall
 Beware!
-Before stopping the systemd service, the uninstall script will attempt to set fans at 100% to prevent system damage.
+Before uninstalling, the script will attempt to set fans at 100% to prevent system damage.
 ```
 sudo ./uninstall.sh
 ```